jamestsukamoto/bundleup/README.md

 #### To Do:
 - [ ] Allow for user login to save home & work locations for fast access
-- [ ] Port to React Native for iOS & Android
+- [ ] Refactor in React Native for iOS & Android